Jordan-Swartz/Linked-File-System-C/README.md

-ls <path/to/directory> *or* ls                - lists all contents of the current directory in detailed format mv <path/to/source> <path/to/destination>     - moves a file or directory (can be relative or abs path) rn <path/to/old_name>  <new_name>             - renames a file or directory chmod <permissions> <file>                    - changes permissions for a file (e.g., "chmod 755 myfile") cp <path/to/source> <path/to/destination>     - copies a file or directory to a new location find <path/to/start-directory> <target_name>  - searches for a given file or directory name based on start directory history -flag                                 - displays the command history for the session (-p last 5, -f full) exit                                          - exits the system menu                                          - displays the menu
+ls <path/to/directory> *or* ls                - lists all contents of the current directory in detailed format mv <path/to/source> <path/to/destination>     - moves a file or directory (can be relative or abs path) rn <path/to/old_name>  <new_name>             - renames a file or directory chmod <path/to/file> <permissions>            - changes permissions ('R', 'RW', 'RWE') for a file (e.g., "chmod /a/b/myfile RWE") cp <path/to/source> <path/to/destination>     - copies a file or directory to a new location find <path/to/start-directory> <target_name>  - searches for a given file or directory name based on start directory history -p *or* -f                            - displays the command history for the session (-p last 5, -f full) menu                                          - displays the menu exit                                          - exits the system
 ```
 📝 **Note:**
 - The **root directory** is the top-level node in the system, and both `~` and `/` point to this node.
 Any commands involving absolute paths (`/some/path`) will start from the root. (`~`) is not traversable and will always refer to only the root.